rifatjahan1/Edusphere-client-project/README.md

-## JWT-EDUSPHERE-COLLECTION
+## EDUSPHERE-CLIENT-PROJECT
 Edusphere is an educational platform designed to connect learners with a variety of courses and learning resources in a secure and user-friendly environment.
 This full-stack web application provides secure user authentication and content access using JSON Web Tokens (JWT).

 ## FEATURES:

-User registration and login with JWT-based authentication
+User registration and login with  authentication

 Protected routes ensuring secure access to content